 "The goddamned house collapsed," said Pallas Athene.
 "I assume you killed Hill?"
 "Yes."
 She nodded her head.
 "I've heard of this baby before.
 It's called the Vengeance System.
 You're lucky to be alive."
 She pulled the last piece of lumber off him and stared at him.
 "What the hell happened to you?
 You didn't lose your hand from this."
 "It's a long story."
 Suddenly he sat up.
 "Where's Blue Eyes?
 We left him on the roof."
 "Dead.
 He's about forty feet off to your left.
 Broke his neck in the fall."
 "Damn!"
 He leaned back, exhausted from the effort.
 "Where's the rest of your team?"
 "Scattered from here to my ship," replied Pallas Athene.
 "All dead."
 "Too bad."
 "They knew the odds."
 She paused.
 "So did you get Cassius Hill?"
-"Shegot him."
+"She got him."
 "I'm glad you left it to her," said Pallas Athene.
 "After all, she's Ibn ben Khalid.
-It was a damned generous thing for you to do." ''' The Widowmaker Reborn: Volume 2 of the Widowmaker Trilogy ''' "Generosity had nothing to do with it," replied Nighthawk.
+It was a damned generous thing for you to do."
+"Generosity had nothing to do with it," replied Nighthawk.
 "She saved my life."
 "Sure."
 "She did!" he said heatedly.